Blog post: 3 minute read

 |MANAGED METADATA||Yes.
 If you chose to include the entire path as the display format, the full path hierarchy will be shown in the grouping.
 Example: if you have a term called ‘Hardware’ and a sub-term under it called ‘Printer’, the group name displayed will be Hardware: Printer.
 If instead you chose to include the term label, the group name displayed will be Printer.|

-CHOICE: great to use when the options are not apt to change.
+CHOICE: great to use when the options won’t change.
 (Eg. days of week, months of year, seasons, etc.) Also great option when doing up quick prototypes as these are the quickest columns to configure.

-LOOKUP: great when you have a large list of values and if you want to delegate administration of the values to a select group of users.
+LOOKUP: great when you have a large list of values and you want to delegate administration of the values to a select group of users.
+If you have additional columns on the lookup list you want to bring in, make sure to also include them (image).
+This is like having metadata on each of the lookup values!
+You can add them to views, group and filter by them too.

 MANAGED METADATA: this is by far the most sophisticated of the 3 column types.
 You can have a complex hierarchy to organize your terms.
 Great choice for enterprise-wide values requiring stricter governance.